 Catalunya celebrates Cava week, a festival dedicated to the fine Catalan version of champagne whilst Barcelona city celebrates the Festes de la Merce, a huge fiesta with processions, fireworks and dance performances.

-In Sueca, Valencia there is a Fiesta del Arroz which is basically a paella festival whilst in Logroño, the centre of the Rioja wine region, it’s the Fiesta de San Mateo which is yet another grape harvest festival.
+The Costa del Sol explodes into fiesta mode this month with the Fería de Torremolinos whilst in Sueca, Valencia there is a Fiesta del Arroz which is basically a paella festival.
+In Logroño, the centre of the Rioja wine region, it’s the Fiesta de San Mateo which is yet another grape harvest festival.

 After all the activities of the summer months things tend to calm down this month.
 The biggest event this month is in Zaragoza when the Pilar Festival celebrates the appearance of the Virgin Mary to St James.
 The event coincides with Hispanidad, a nationwide fiesta commemorating Columbus’s landing in the Americas.